 I expect you to take notes in this class.
 For every paper I assign in this class, you will have the option to propose your own topic.
 Think of your class and reading notes as massive brainstorms for your own unique papers. ...and Laptops The default position for your laptop in this class is closed.
 This means, from the moment class starts, unless I ask you to use it, I don't expect to see it open.
 We will use the laptops frequently for in-class work and research and even for online readings, but to the greatest extent possible, this will be a laptop-free class.
 Here's why: Researchers have repeatedly found that students who use laptops in class learn less than their "disconnected" peers (see Cornell's 2003 study "The Laptop and the Lecture").
-Studies at Princeton and the University of California have found students who take notes on laptops performed worse on evaluations such as guizzes than those who took notes by hand "even when laptops are used solely to take notes, they may still be impairing learning because their use results in shallower processing" ("The Pen is Mightier than the Keyboard," 2014).
+Studies at Princeton and the University of California have found students who take notes on laptops performed worse on evaluations such as quizzes than those who took notes by hand "even when laptops are used solely to take notes, they may still be impairing learning because their use results in shallower processing" ("The Pen is Mightier than the Keyboard," 2014).
 But laptop use in class harms more than just the user - it also negatively impacts students seated nearby.
 Sana, Weston, et al (2013) found that: participants who multitasked on a laptop during a lecture scored lower on a test compared to those who did not multitask, and participants who were in direct view of a multitasking peer scored lower on a test compared to those who were not.
 The results demonstrate that multitasking on a laptop poses a significant distraction to both users and fellow students and can be detrimental to comprehension of lecture content.
 Therefore, I require that you please keep your laptop closed during class unless you have been specifically asked to use it, and I would encourage you to keep it closed in other classes, as well.
 If you have a special need that requires accommodation in this area, please see me.
+Technology Excuses: Hard drives crash.
+Printers go down.
+These facts should come as a surprise to no one who has lived in the 21st century.
+You live on a campus inundated with technology, and your IMSA Google Drive account lets you back up your work automatically.
+If you aren't working in Google Docs or another program that automatically saves your work, use Google Backup & Sync to make sure you always have a current backup of your work.
+It is your responsibility to ensure that your papers in this class are backed up and that you have allowed adequate time for printing.
+To that end, technological failures (crashing or failing printers, computers, hard drives, etc.) will not excuse late or missing work. \Items on syllabus are subject to change.

-Sequence of Topics and Activities Reading due on date indicated by / / (usually A / B or C / D) Transition to the 20th Century Week One: Introduction / Twain "Advice to Youth," "A Salutation from the 19th Century to the 20th " / "To the Person Sitting in Darkness" Week Two: "The Man Who Corrupted Hadleyburg" / Black Elk "The Butchering at Wounded Knee" / Dunbar selected poems.
-Other Voices Week Three: Washington "The Atlanta Exposition Address" / DuBois "Of Mr. Booker T. Washington and Others" / Angel Island Poetry Naturalism Week Four: London "To Build A Fire" / Crane "The Open Boat" Regionalism Week Five (short C): Cather A Lost Lady Week Six (DIAD): Cather A Lost Lady The Harlem Renaissance and Poetry from the Turn of the Century Week Seven: Hughes, McKay selected poems / Harlem Renaissance Poems /Frost selected poems The Great American Novel?
+Sequence of Topics and Activities Reading due on date indicated by / / (usually A / B or C / D) Transition to the 20th Century Week One: Introduction / Twain "Advice to Youth," "A Salutation from the 19th Century to the 20th " / "To the Person Sitting in Darkness" Week Two (no I): "The Man Who Corrupted Hadleyburg" / Zitkala-Ša "The Soft-Hearted Sioux" / Angel Island Poems Naturalism Week Three: London "To Build A Fire" / Crane "The Open Boat" The Harlem Renaissance Week Four: Harlem Renaissance - Selected Poems / Hurston - Their Eyes Were Watching God Weeks Five (short C, no D)-Six (DIAD): Hurston, Their Eyes Were Watching God The Great American Novel?